zobayer098/hackathon2025/README.md

 - Navigate to the home screen of the [Azure AI Foundry Portal](https://ai.azure.com/)
 - Select Quota Management buttom at the bottom of the home screen
-- In the Quota tab, click the GlobalStandard dropdown and select the model and region you are using for this accelerator to see your available quota.
-Please note gpt-4o-mini is used as default.
+* In the Quota tab, click the GlobalStandard dropdown and select the model and region you are using for this accelerator to see your available quota.
+Please note gpt-4o-mini and text-embedding-3-small are used as default.
 - Request more quota or delete any unused model deployments as needed.

 ## Deployment